 Once escrow has been funded, the seller cannot withdraw their money from escrow.
 So the buyer can be sure that if they make the correct payment, they will receive the crypto.

-If the buyer does not make the correct payment, the seller can “raise a dispute” and a staff member will investigate and release the crypto back to the seller.
+If the buyer does not make the correct payment or the seller doesn't release after receiving payment, either trader can “raise a dispute” and a LocalCoinSwap staff member will investigate and release the crypto to the correct trader.